HenrikSamuelsson/course-introduction-to-software-product-management/course-3-clients-need-and-sw-requriements.md

 The backlog is important for planning in Scrum where for each sprint (iteration) a number of back log items are planned in to be done.
 After then after a number of sprints there will be a release.

+The backlog will be reorganized during the product development. user stories priority will be changed as new things are discovered.
+New tasks will commonly be added and tasks might be removed due to not being need to be done at all.

 ### Story Maps

 ## Quality Requirements